 The Public Action field is defined in 9.6.7.1 (Public Action frames).

 The Dialog Token field is set to a nonzero value chosen by the STA sending the SBP request to identify the request/response transaction.

+The SBP Control field is defined in Figure 9-1139x (SBP Control field format).